 Children can get SSI if they meet Social Security's definition of disability and if they have little income and few resources.
 Social Security will consider parental income and resources when deciding whether a child is eligible for SSI.
-You can learn more by reading our article on Social Security benefits for children.
+(You can learn more about who qualifies by reading our article on Social Security benefits for children.)

-If your child meets the financial criteria for SSI, Social Security will next make sure that your child's disability causes "marked and severe" functional limitations and has lasted or is expected to last at least a year (or to result in death).
-If your child's condition satisfies these threshold requirements, then Social Security will decide whether your child is disabled, either by meeting one of it's childhood disability listings or because of severe functional limitations.
+If your child meets the financial criteria for SSI, Social Security will next determine whether your child's disability causes "marked and severe" functional limitations and has lasted or is expected to last at least a year.
+If your child's condition satisfies these threshold requirements, Social Security will decide whether your child is considered disabled, either by meeting one of it's childhood disability listings or because of severe functional limitations.

-If your child’s asthma doesn't meet the requirements of any of these four sections of the asthma listing, she may still be eligible for disability if Social Security finds that her condition "functionally equals" the listings -- in other words, causes limitations just as severe as those in the listings.
+For children whose asthma doesn't meet the requirements of the asthma listing, they may still be eligible for disability if Social Security finds that their condition "functionally equals" the listings -- in other words, causes limitations just as severe as those in the listings.
 For functional equivalence, asthma must cause your child to have a "marked" limitation in two areas of functioning or an "extreme" limitation in one area of functioning.
 The areas of functioning are: